 This annual award recognizes Women’s Studies undergraduate majors or minors in LGBTQ Studies, Gender, Race and Nation, or Gender and Health whose work in community service or activism best exemplifies application of feminist thought to practice.
 The winner will have a strong record of leadership that demonstrates a clear connection to ideas from Women’s Studies courses.
 We particularly welcome applications from students whose work has focused on empowering those who are marginalized.

 Nominations may be forwarded by eligible students or other members of the University community.
 Self-nominations are especially welcome.
 Nominees are asked to submit a narrative of 300–500 words describing their relevant service or activism and its connections to their academic work at the University of Michigan, including specifically their coursework in Women’s Studies.
-The award carries a certificate and $500 and is conferred on a student or group of students each April.
-The application deadline for 2013 has passed.
+The award carries a certificate and $500 and is conferred on a student or group of students each May.
+Nominations are due in mid-March of each year.

 The Thevenet Fellowship is in memory of Robin I. Thevenet, a graduate student in the joint program in English and Education at the University of Michigan.
 Her dissertation concerned Victorian women educators who had written autobiographies describing how they had decided to become teachers and then went on to found schools or colleges.
 Awarded annually to a maximum of two students in either the Women’s Studies Certificate Program or the Certificate in LGBTQ Studies, the Thevenet is designed to further research on women by graduate students at the University of Michigan by supporting research-related expenses.